"vSphere HA virtual machine failed to failover" error in vCenter Server

 • The host is still running but has disconnected from the network.
 The cluster's host isolation response is set to Shut down or Power off:

 • The host has failed and the virtual machine storage is in a degraded state.
-The remaining hosts in the cluster cannot contact the storage device and fail to power up the virtual machines, resulting in the alarm triggering.
+The remaining hosts in the cluster cannot contact the storage device and fail to power up the virtual machines, resulting in the alarm.

 Resolution

-This is expected behavior in VMware vCenter Server because the virtual machines continue to run without incident, you can safely ignore this issue.
+This is expected behavior.
+The virtual machines continue to run without incident.
+This error can be safely ignored.

 To clear the alarm from the virtual machine: